davdar/maam/writeup/pldi15.markdown

 These Galois transformers are also language independent, and they can be proven correct one and for all in isolation from a particular semantics.

 \paragraph{Implementation}
-We have implemented our technique in Haskell and briefly discuss how the parameters from Section \ref{analysis-parameters} translate into code (Section \ref{implementation-1}).
+We implement our technique in Haskell and briefly discuss how the parameters from Section \ref{analysis-parameters} translate into code (Section \ref{implementation-1}).
-Our implementation is publicly accessible through Hackage\footnote{http://hackage.haskell.org/package/maam}, Haskell's online package manager.
+Our implementation is publicly accessible on Hackage\footnote{http://hackage.haskell.org/package/maam}, Haskell's package manager.

 \paragraph{Contributions}